aiven/devportal/docs/products/opensearch/howto/audit-logs.rst

 * **Internal config logging**: This enables logging of events on the internal security index, allowing you to monitor changes to the OpenSearch Security configuration made by internal users or processes.
 * **External config logging**: This enables logging of external configuration changes, allowing you to monitor changes to external authentication providers or other systems integrated with OpenSearch Security.
 * **Read metadata and write metadata options**: This enables metadata logging for read and write operations.
 You can also exclude specific users or watched fields from being logged.

+..note:

+   * You cannot modify the name of the audit log index for your Aiven for OpenSearch service as it is set to the default name ``auditlog-YYYY.MM.dd``.
+   * You cannot change the size of the thread pool using ``OpenSearch.yml``.

 Optimize audit log configuration
 `````````````````````````````````